-Naming conventions and attribution models are both subjected to a partner's preference and marketing strategy and can thus vary from partner to partner.
+Naming conventions and attribution models are both subjected to a partner's preference and marketing strategy and can, therefore, vary from partner to partner.

 We have decided to share the following clarifications to ensure alignment between the different parties with respect to the exchanged information and expected performance.
 Below you should find insight into AppsFlyer vs. Remerge specific terminology, followed by answers to the most frequently asked questions.

 Click - AppsFlyer counts clicks each time a tracking link hits AppsFlyer's server or an app is opened via a universal link in one of the following ways:

 1. Server Hit - A click tracking link hits AppsFlyer's server directly, before redirecting the user to the app.
 This means the click is registered immediately and thus counted pre-app-open.
 Three potential server-hit scenarios:

 - A standard tracking link, which is located behind your ad and clicked by your user upon them clicking on the ad.

 - A user who no longer has the app installed on their phone clicks on a universal link.
 This can occur when they either choose to delete the app or switch to a new device.

 - A wrapped universal link (placed between multiple redirecting click tracking links).